remy-phelipot/gta5checkscript/README.md

 * `checkGta_multi.py`: This is a multi-threaded version of the `checkGta.py` script that uses 4 cores.
 Consider this the "beta" version of the project right now.
 It will eventually become the only check script.
 * `repairGta.py`: This script will use three corrupt files and attempt to construct a single valid file by comparing the three at the binary level.
 This script is developed for use in both Python 2.x and 3.x.

-The `hashes.txt` file is a master list of all expected files in the game directory, and their hashes.
-This list is updated based on the Social Club launcher.
-I do not own the Steam version, but I am willing to support it if you send me valid hashes.
-Most of the hashes match, as only a few users have told me otherwise.
+There are two lists of hash values that serve as lists of all expected files in the game directories.

+* `hashes.txt`: This list is updated based on the Social Club launcher.
+This is the version I own.
+* `steam_hashes.txt`: This list is based on the Steam version, and is based on user submissions.
+Please help me maintain this version by sending me your `checkGta.log` file if you spot any HASH MISMATCH files.

 **Last check:** The contents of `hashes.txt` was verified after the 30 April patch.
 The contents of `steam_hashes.txt` was verified after the 21 April patch.